 Important Reminder!
 Your child would need to drink more water on a hot day or after exercise.
-Remember that your body need fluid regularly throughout the day, not just when you feel thirsty.
+Remember that your body needs fluid regularly throughout the day, not just when you feel thirsty.
 In fact, if you reach the point that we feel thirsty, you are already 2% dehydrated.

 Instead of using your child’s thirst as an indicator to drink more, look as his urine colour.
 Clear or lightly coloured urine means your child is adequately hydrated, while a darker yellow colour indicates dehydration*.

 Getting my children to drink enough

 It’s not easy to get young kids to drink enough water.
 Reasons range from disinterest to distaste, and oftentimes, they are just too busy playing to stop for a drink!

 Here are a few tips for encouraging your child to drink his water.